ilmente/vue-class/docs/06-testing.md

 ---

-## End-to-end tests
+## End-to-end tests 🏠

-Test how scenarios function on the product itself, by controlling the browser or the website.
-These tests usually ignore the internal structure of the application entirety and look at them from the eyes of the user like on a black box.
+Test *scenarios* on the product itself.
+These tests usually ignore the internal structure of the application entirety and look at them from the eyes of the user like on a *black box*.

 >  The purpose of this test is to evaluate the system’s compliance with the business requirements and assess whether it is acceptable for delivery.
 [Software Testing Fundamentals](https://softwaretestingfundamentals.com)